UniMath/agda-unimath/src/reflection/erasing-equality.lagda.md

 identification `x ＝ y` gives another identification `x ＝ y` with the following reduction behaviour:

-- If the two end points of `p : x ＝ y` normalize to the same term, `primEraseEquality p` reduces to `refl`.
+- If the two end points of `p : x ＝ y` normalize to the same term, then `primEraseEquality p` reduces to `refl`.

-For example, `primEraseEquality` applied to the loop of the [circle](synthetic-homotopy-theory.circle.md) will compute to `refl`, while `primEraseEquality` applied to the nontrivial identification in the [interval](synthetic-homotopy-theory.interval.md) will not reduce.
+For example, `primEraseEquality` applied to the loop of the [circle](synthetic-homotopy-theory.circle.md) will compute to `refl`, while `primEraseEquality` applied to the generating identification in the [interval](synthetic-homotopy-theory.interval.md) will not reduce.

 This primitive is useful for [rewrite rules](reflection.rewriting.md), as it